dufferzafar/win-butler/README.md

 ## <a name="changelog"></a>Changelog

-* Working on GetShellFolderPath()
+* **2.6**:

+  * Miscellaneous improvements in <explorer.ahk>
+  * Added: Restart Shell.
+Ctrl + Windows + E.
+  * Modified: GetCurrentFolderPath() to use ShellFolderView.
+Far better method.
   * Removed: Console2 has been removed from the package, download seperately and put it in Data/console2/.
 This reduces the size of the repo by 1 MB :)

 * **2.5**: